lerna-lite/lerna-lite/README.md

 1. original Lerna was no longer maintained (dependencies were out of date)
 2. wanted to create a smaller lib that is more modular than the original Lerna
    - the lib is smaller since we only copied half of Lerna's commands (few are optional).
-We don't need all packages of Lerna anymore since Workspaces now exists for all package managers (npm, pnpm, yarn).
+   - we don't need all packages of Lerna anymore since Workspaces now exists for all package managers (npm, pnpm, yarn).
-   - the main goal of this fork was to keep only `version` and `publish` commands in the core Iand make everything else as optional packages (install only what you need).
+   - the main goal of this fork was to keep only `version` and `publish` commands in the core and make everything else as optional packages (install only what you need).
 3. rewrite the lib in TypeScript
 4. replicate a few opened PRs from Lerna and also add new features
-   - for example the support for `workspace:` protocol and `dry-run` options
+   - for example the new support of `workspace:` protocol and `dry-run` options

 ### This lib will help you with